Huckleberry Finn: Characterization

 In Tom Sawyer Abroad and Tom Sawyer, Detective, the sequels to Huck Finn, however, Huck is living in St. Petersburg again after the events of his eponymous novel.
-In Abroad, Huck joins Tom and Jim for a wild, fanciful balloon ride that takes them overseas.
-In Detective, which occurs about a year after the events of Huck Finn, Huck helps Tom solve a murder mystery.
+In Abroad, Huck joins Tom and Jim for a wild, fanciful balloon ride that takes them overseas as far as to the Caves of Mt.
+Sinai.
+In Detective, which occurs about a year after the events of Huck Finn, Huck helps Tom solve a murder mystery, saving their Uncle Silas Phelps from Judicial Kaballa.

 Relationships

 Huck is Tom Sawyer's closest friend.
 Their friendship is partially rooted in Sawyer's emulation of Huck's freedom and ability to do what he wants, like swearing and smoking when he feels like it.
 In one moment in the novel, he openly brags to his teacher that he was late for school because he stopped to talk with Huck Finn and enjoyed it, something for which he knew he would (and did) receive a whipping.
 Nonetheless, Tom remains a devoted friend to Huck in all of the novels they appear in.
 In Huckleberry Finn, it is revealed that Huck also considers Tom to be his best friend.
 At various times in the novel, Huck mentions that Tom would put more "style" in Jim and his adventure.

 Jim, a runaway slave whom Huck befriends, is another dominant force in Huck's life.
 He is the symbol of the moral awakening Huck undergoes throughout Adventures of Huckleberry Finn.
 This is seen when Huck considers sending a letter to Ms. Watson telling her where Jim is but ultimately chooses to rip it up despite the idea in the south that one who tries helping a slave escape will be sent to eternal punishment.

 Pap Finn is Huck's abusive, drunken father who shows up at the beginning of Adventures of Huckleberry Finn and forcibly takes his son to live with him.
 Pap's only method of parenting is physical abuse.
-Although he seems derisive of education and civilized living, Pap seems to be jealous of Huck and is infuriated that his son would try to amount to more, and live in better conditions than he did.
+Although he seems derisive of education and civilized living, Pap seems to be jealous of Huck and is infuriated that his son would try to amount to more, and live in better conditions than he did, by going to school, living with t Widow Douglas & Miss Watson, and being literate, unlike all his family.
 Despite this, early in the novel Huck uses his father's method of "borrowing" though he later feels sorry and stops.

+Huck notes that he remains deeply affected by Mary Jane Wilks' kindness and beauty long after the events of the novel.